AdobeDocs/experience-manager-65.en/help/sites-administering/adobeanalytics-connect.md

    >
    >The content finder on the left is populated with Adobe Analytics variables (SiteCatalyst Variables) when you select a Report Suite ID.

-1. To select the server instances that you want to send information to the Report Suite, use the **Run Mode** drop down (next to the Report Suite ID).
+1. To select the server instances that you want to send information to the Report Suite, use the **Run Mode** drop-down (next to the Report Suite ID).

    ![aa-framework-01](assets/aa-framework-01.png)